 In relation to the meter sizing mentioned above.
 If the customer's domestic was only sized for a 5/8", but received a 1" meter, their monthly basic fee billing rate is also the 5/8" meter.
-Unknown if this can be applied to past meter sets, or simply ones going forward.

 Would impact 144 customer accounts.